-The new Armand Nicolet SL5 sporty ladies watch (Ref.
-9613C-AG-G9615B) comes adorned with 33 diamonds and is animated by an automatic movement: a combination, which is not so common in the world of jewelry timepieces for women.
+The sporty Armand Nicolet SL5 (Ref.
+9613C-AG-G9615B) features 33 nicely-cut diamonds and, for a change, sports an automatic movement: a combination, which is not so common in the world of jewelry timepieces for women.

-Although the SL5 line comprises whole five versions of the watch (with three of them sporting sexy black DLC-treated cases,) the most pleasant for the eye in this new collection is the model with the reference number 9613C-AG-G9615B.
+Although the SL5 line comprises whole five versions (with three of them sporting sexy black DLC-treated cases,) the most pleasant for the eye in this new collection is the model with the reference number 9613C-AG-G9615B.

 The bezel, as well as the oversized winding crown, is protected from occasional bumps with white (or rather light-beige rubber.)